DBremen/dbremen.github.io/_posts/2021-02-23-AutoExtract.md

 $monitor = Monitor-Folder $folder -EventName Deleted -Action $action
 ```

-Those are the variables that are available within the Action ScriptBlock argument for Monitor-Folder:
+Those are the variables that are available within the Action script block argument:

 | Variable Name | Events | Description |
 |-|-|-|